 Application closing dates and expected date for notification of successful candidate for 2022

-Applications are opened on 2nd January 2019 and the closing date for submission of applications is on 1st June 2019.
-The successful candidate will be notified by post/email by the APAGE secretariat in September 2019.
-A certificate will be awarded during the award ceremony at the APDW 2019 in December 2019 in Kolkata, India.
-The successful candidate is required to be present at the award ceremony and this is mandatory.
+Applications are opened on 2nd January 2022 and the closing date for submission of applications is on 1st June 2022.
+The successful candidate will be notified by email by the APAGE secretariat in August 2022.
 Instructions for completing the application form are provided on the form itself, and on the separate instruction page.

 A successful candidate is only eligible to apply for the Fellowship once.

 The Fellowship may commence at any time during the calendar year after its award.

 An applicant is required to:

 - Be in the final 12 months of a training program in gastroenterology and/or hepatology in a member country of the Asian Pacific Association of Gastroenterology, or not more than three years beyond the date of completion of training, at the closing date for applications, and

 - Correctly fill in the application form and lodge with attachments prior to the closing date, and

 - Be recommended by the current supervisor and endorsed by the national society of gastroenterology

 - Identify a training centre in a member country of his/her choice and apply directly to the training institute/hospital.
 Both APAGE and JGH Foundation are not involved in the application process of the applicant.
 An applicant is only eligible to apply for the Fellowship once he/she has secured a training post.